By Sam Davis, BHS, CPT, FNS

 There is a yearly membership fee of $59.95, but I’ll give you 3 orders and your savings will pay for that membership in itself.
 Think of it as a Costco or Sam’s club membership.
 I’ve also found 15%-25% off coupons for every purchase, on top of the savings I am already making by shopping at Thrive Market.
 I promise you: this membership is worth it when you save close to $1000 a year.
 (No joke.)

 Lucky for us new users, they have a free 30-day trial so you can experience the discounts without the memberships.
-Hopefully, with Thrive Market, you can find healthy alternatives and options—and no longer use cost as an excuse when it comes to taking care of your body.
+Hopefully, with Thrive Market, you can find healthy ingredients, and no longer use cost as an excuse when it comes to taking care of your body.

 Your health is an investment, not an expense.